 - Small Cap Index would have grown to $5,708 in 2008 (Average Return: 13.3%).

 - Large Cap Index would have grown to $1,100 in 2008 (Average Return: 9.7%).

-Looking above, you will see a typical illustration that most advisors would have presented to their clients to justify why they need to be in the equity market for growth potential purposes.
+Looking above, you will see a typical illustration that most financial advisors would have presented to their clients to justify why they need to be in the equity market for growth potential and wealth acceleration.
 However, what is missing here?
-The above info only focuses on the gross returns a potential investment earns and does not account for the impact of what we term as the Retirement Axis of Evil:Taxes (Federal, State, Local, & Consumption), Inflation, and Longevity.
+The above info only focuses on the gross returns a potential investment earns and does not account for the impact of what we term as the Retirement Axis of Evil: taxes (federal, state, local, & consumption), inflation, and longevity.
 In other words, it is not the complete picture.
-Therefore, to give a retiree or investor a true birds eye view of their investment performance, we must go beyond just the gross earnings by also looking at their net earnings.
+Therefore, to give a retiree or investor a true bird’s eye view of their investment performance, we must go beyond just the gross earnings by also looking at their net earnings.

-Small Cap Index Fund would have reduced from $5,708.00 to $136.00 in 2008.
+- Small Cap Index Fund would have reduced from $5,708.00 to $136.00 in 2008.
 This represents over a 97% Shrinkage resulting in an average return of 5.4%.

-Large Cap Index Fund would have reduced from $1,100.00 to $53.00 in 2008.
+- Large Cap Index Fund would have reduced from $1,100.00 to $53.00 in 2008.
 This represents over a 95% Shrinkage resulting in an average return of 3.4%.

 These results do not even account for investment fees and expenses.
-The bottom line is that the above figures represent Net Investment Returns before fees and expenses.
-Most advisors focus on asset allocation to diversify your assets or investments in order to reduce your overall risk exposure, but fail to incorporate Tax Diversification as a strategy to get the Federal and State Governments out of your pocket book during your golden years.
+The bottom line is that the above figures represent net investment returns before fees and expenses.
+Most advisors focus on asset allocation to diversify your assets or investment portfolio in order to reduce your overall risk exposure but fail to incorporate tax diversification as a strategy to get the federal and state governments out of your pocketbook during your golden years.

-Let us show you how you can do what Wealthy Americans have been doing to grow their wealth by diversifying your tax strategy just like you have been told to diversify your investment strategy.
-Failure to properly diversify your investment and retirement assets could result in reducing your standard of living significantly while in retirement or worse, you could run out of money during retirement years.
+Let us show you how you can do what wealthy Americans have been doing to accelerate their wealth by diversifying your tax strategy just like you have been told to diversify your investment strategy.
+Failure to properly diversify your investment portfolio and retirement assets could result in reducing your standard of living significantly while in retirement or worse, you could run out of money during retirement years.